Re-purposing Metal Gutters

 Metal gutters are an extremely important component of a roofing system.
 Their drainage of rain water is crucial in not only protecting the roof itself, but also the siding on your building and your foundation and landscaping.
 However, did you know that metal rain gutters can be used for more than their traditional purpose?
 Check out this fun DIY project, a metal gutter garden.
 Florida, the South or anywhere across the US, a metal gutter garden can add flair to your garden and much needed extra gardening space.

 DIY metal gutter gardens are a perfect re-purposing for metal gutters.
 The process is fairly simple and the cost is extremely low.
-In this guide we will give you an easy breakdown of the process and some resources for our visual learners.
+In this guide, we will give you an easy breakdown of the process and some resources for our visual learners.

 Start by gathering the supplies you will need.
 The list is not long and you can find most of what you need at a local hardware store.
-The length of your gutter depends on the size of the object you will be attaching it too (i.e. a long fence line or a wooden pallet).
+The length of your gutter depends on the size of the object you will be attaching it to (i.e. a long fence line or a wooden pallet).

 The cost of this project is minimal.
 You can buy inexpensive, but durable metal gutters from us and the other items will vary in price depending on where you find them.

-The time to complete this project of course will always vary depending on your personal speed of assembly, but should only take approximately 20-30 min.
+The time to complete this project, of course, will always vary depending on your personal speed of assembly, but should only take approximately 20-30 min.

 Step 1: Attach Brackets

 Begin by attaching your mounting brackets to your fence or pallet.
 Wooden fence lines are a great location for gutter gardens.
 Wooden fence lines are a great location for gutter gardens, but if your property doesn’t have a wooden fence, consider using a wooden pallet.
 Or click here to learn how to make a hanging version for apartments or other locations without backyard space.

 Step 2: Install Gutter